HiroshiKERA/calt/_README.md

 ## Overview

-CALT is a simple Python library for learning arithmetic and symbolic computation with a Transformer model (a deep neural model to realize sequence-to-sequence functions).
+`calt` is a simple Python library for learning arithmetic and symbolic computation with a Transformer model (a deep neural model to realize sequence-to-sequence functions).

 It offers a basic Transformer model and training, and non-experts of deep learning (e.g., mathematicians) can focus on constructing datasets to train and evaluate the model.
 Particularly, users only need to implement an instance generator for their own task.

-For example, users define the following code for the polynomial addition task.
+For example, for the polynomial addition task, the following will work.

 ```python
 class SumProblemGenerator: